See-through display: How it works

 There are two major see-through display technologies, LCD and LED.
-The LED technology is older and emitted a red color, OLED is newer than both using an organic substance. though OLED see-through displays are becoming more widely available.
-Both technologies are largely derivative from conventional display systems, but in see-through displays, the difference between the absorptive nature of the LCD and emissive nature of the OLED gives them very different visual appearances.
+The LED technology is older and emitted a red color, OLED is newer than both using an organic substance.
+Though OLED see-through displays are becoming more widely available, both technologies are largely derivative from conventional display systems.
+In see-through displays, the difference between the absorptive nature of the LCD and emissive nature of the OLED gives them very different visual appearances.
 LCD systems impose a pattern of shading and colours on the background seen through the display, while OLED systems impose a glowing image pattern on the background.
 TASEL displays are essentially transparent thin-film Electroluminescent Displays with transparent electrodes.

-See through mirrors

-The most common use of see-through displays is the Pepper's ghost illusion, using a see through mirror and a high-brightness LCD display.

-This technique is so easy to set-up it can be replicated using a sheet of plastic and a smartphone.